preames/public-notes/llvm-riscv/README.rst

 I'm very suspicious of the decisinn to split here.
 I suspect (but have no fully convinced myself) that this is related to the "undef" tied def.
 I think that's being treated as a use of %66, which seems inappropriate.
 We split, and then immediate spill and fold the copy into the reload.

+However, disabling that heuristic (via an #ifdef in local code) causes no change in the behavior.
+We still fall through into the spilling logic and have exactly the same result.

+Observations:

+* We could try some kind of local redundant copy elimination - however doing so exposes either a) a bunch of rescheduling or b) if the scheduling is restricted allocation failures for FMAs.
+We really do need vmv0 to survive into register allocation...
+* The particular case being seen is compounded by a bad scheduling decision.
+We're reordering the vlse before the vsrl/vadd sequence, thus greatly increasing register presure through the sequence.
+This is a suspicious scheduling choice, but is mostly likely due to the issue in https://github.com/llvm/llvm-project/pull/126608 (which I really need to get back to.)
+* For this particular example, we could use a vmv.v.x instead of the vlse.
+This would help due to remat support.
+See https://github.com/llvm/llvm-project/pull/130530.
+This is a narrow fix for this issue, not a root issue.

 2025-03-06, isAsCheapAsAMove and Remat